marclove/handbook/roles/office-manager.md

     * Coordinate food and amenities
     * Manage the RSVP list and email attendees with useful information
 * Travel arrangements
-* Work with our bookeeper when necessary
+* Work with our bookeeper and accountant
+  * Create invoices for clients
+  * Collect receivables when necessary
+  * Manage payables
 * Coordinate team lunches, both on and off site
 * Keep the office stocked and presentable (food, etc.)
 * Manage relationships with vendors